 - How do you spend most of your day?

 And then write down how you think your future self would spend the day.

 Are there some similarities already?
 Is there something that needs to be adjusted or changed entirely?

 Example: When I knew it was time for me to change my life completely and follow the dream that just didn’t leave me alone, the most challenging part was figuring out what I actually needed to do daily.
 I had no clue what I had gotten myself into.
 There I was working in my corporate job when suddenly I wasn’t anymore because the dream to find and then follow my life

 You know, it’s not like there’s a job description for your life’s

 So you’ll need to figure those things out.
 And creating routines and starting new habits that serve you better can give the perfect push in the right direction.

 Want to track your new habits?
-Grab printable habit tracker from this post: 40+ ideas you can track with a habit tracker a + habit tracker printable PDF
+Grab printable habit tracker from this post: 43 Cute & Free Habit Tracker Printables (instant downloads, printable gifts)

 Step 9) Develop yourself